What is Jesus Camp?

 Despite what some critics have claimed, the subjects of Jesus Camp do not represent mainstream evangelicalism.
 Becky Fisher and the ministry she leads are part of the Charismatic movement and extend the qualities of a Charismatic experience to children.
 The kids are taught to pray in tongues, be slain in the Spirit, cast out demons, and mourn for the sins of the nation.
 They are also trained to believe it is their responsibility to grow into an army of God that will reclaim America and make it a Christian nation again.

 There are several valid criticisms to be directed at Becky Fischer and her training programs.
 First, she teaches erroneous Charismatic doctrine to children.
 Speaking in tongues, exorcising demons, and healing are overemphasized.
 Emotional, ecstatic experiences are valued to an unhealthy extent.
 Also, the Bible does not teach that the way to transform society is for Christians to seize control of secular political entities.
-Her most troubling message, however, is that children must “take back America for God” because adults are “too fat and lazy” to fast and pray (her words, although she may have intended them as hyperbole and self-deprecation).
+Fischer’s most troubling message, however, is that children must “take back America for God” because adults are “too fat and lazy” to fast and pray (her words, although she may have intended them as hyperbole and self-deprecation).
 Yes, abortion and rejecting God are national sins, but those burdens should not be placed on the shoulders of nine-year-olds to the point that they weep uncontrollably every night.
 There is no instance in the Bible where children were made to feel responsible for mourning and redeeming the sins of adults—not even when God told a young Samuel about Eli's sons’ sin in 1 Samuel 3.
 We are to teach children about God, about their place in God's Kingdom, and how to live a life for Christ in a fallen world.

 Jesus Camp is an eye-opening film that documents the beliefs of a segment of Pentecostalism and how those beliefs impact society.
 If nothing else, the film underscores the dangers of Charismatic excess and the importance of sound, biblical theology.